 Some types of epileptic seizures cause loss of consciousness and convulsions, such as generalized tonic-clonic seizures (grand mal seizures), while other seizures, such as absence seizures (petit mal seizures), focal seizures (partial seizures), and psychomotor seizures (complex partial seizures), can cause alterations of awareness (e.g., involuntary staring spells) or unusual behavior.

 Children with epilepsy can be eligible for Supplemental Security Income (SSI) if their parents have low income or assets.
 When a child with epilepsy turns 18, if a parent is collecting Social Security retirement or Social Security disability income (SSDI) benefits, the child will become eligible for SSDI (at that point, however, the adult child would have to qualify for benefits under the SSA's adult listing for epilepsy).

 The SSA details how often the child’s seizures must occur, depending on the type of seizure disorder, for them to qualify as a disability.
-The SSA updated the listing for epilepsy in 2016, combining the listings for convulsive and nonconvulsive epilepsy into one listing, listing 112.02.
-Here is what listing 112.02 requires today.
+The SSA has combined the listings for convulsive and nonconvulsive epilepsy into one listing, listing 112.02.
+Here is what listing 112.02 requires.

 Generalized tonic-clonic seizures are also known as grand mal seizures or convulsive seizures.
 To meet the listing for this type of epilepsy, your child must have generalized tonic-clonic (grand mal) seizures that occur at least once a month for three consecutive months, despite taking prescribed medication for three consecutive months.